Military Engineer Services (India): Cadres

 Architect-cadre officers, responsible for producing architectural drawings of buildings and other structures, are posted as deputy architects and promoted to additional director general (Arch.)
 The barrack-service cadre is as old as MES, although it remained under the control of its respective station commanders before independence.
-The Barrack Organisation (BO) was introduced in 1946 to develop a barrack department patterned on that of the British Army and eventually place it under the Indian Army Service Corps.
-Special Army Order 5/S/48 was issued, authorising the establishment of the Barrack Service by the MES.
-After a 1949 review, a Memorandum of Procedure, Organisation, and Duties of Barrack Services was issued in July of that year.
+The Barrack Organization (BO) was introduced in 1946 to develop a barrack department patterned on that of the British Army and eventually place it under the Indian Army Service Corps.
+Special Army Order 5/S/48 was issued, authorizing the establishment of the Barrack Service by the MES.
+After a 1949 review, a Memorandum of Procedure, Organization, and Duties of Barrack Services was issued in July of that year.
 Barrack Services was given responsibility for revenue duties, and billing was transferred from the station commander to the BO.
-The Barrack & Store Branch provides barrack services in addition to procuring, accounting, stocking and preserving, and issuing stores for works and maintenance.
+The Barrack & Store Branch provides barrack services in addition to procuring, accounting, stocking and preserving, and issuing stores for work and maintenance.
 Barrack services include building maintenance and rent and utility billing.